-Longevity clinics distinguish themselves by prioritizing preventive care, pinpointing the crucial moment of transition between wellness and disease onset, and implementing treatments aimed at mitigating or eliminating the risk of further disease progression.
+Longevity clinics distinguish themselves by prioritizing preventive care, pinpointing the crucial moment of transition between wellness and disease onset, and implementing treatments aimed at mitigating or eliminating early risk factors and mitigating further disease progression.
 Another defining characteristic of this field is its emphasis on clinically validated lifestyle interventions that minimize the risk of prevalent diseases.